awsdocs/aws-codeartifact-user-guide/doc_source/config-repos.md

    +  The repository's domain\.
 Choose the domain name to learn more about it\.
    +  The repository's resource policy\.
 Choose **Apply a repository policy** to add one\.
    +  The repository's Amazon Resource Name \(ARN\)\.
    +  If your repository has an external connection, you can choose the connection to learn more about it\.
 A repository can have only one external connection\.
-For more information, see [Add an external connection](external-connection.md)\.
+For more information, see [Connect a CodeArtifact repository to a public repository](external-connection.md)\.
    +  If your repository has upstream repositories, you can choose one to see its details\.
 A repository can have up to 10 direct upstream repositories\.
 For more information, see [Working with upstream repositories in CodeArtifact](repos-upstream.md)\.
 **Note**
  A repository can have an external connection or upstream repositories, but not both\.